 PVOL202: Solar Training- Advanced PV System Design and the NEC (Grid-Direct) Online

-Take a deep dive into National Electrical Code (NEC® 2014) standards as well as other best practices that pertain to designing grid-direct PV systems (We will start using NEC® 2017 standards in 2018 sessions of PVOL202).
+Take a deep dive into National Electrical Code (NEC® 2017 (we will start using NEC® 2017 standards in the February 2018 session of PVOL202)) standards as well as other best practices that pertain to designing grid-direct PV systems.
 The focus in PVOL202 is on residential and commercial-scale systems, but the Code requirements, design parameters, and best practices are applicable to all types and sizes of PV installations.
 Detailed lessons address requirements for disconnects, overcurrent protection, and wire sizing; interconnection requirements and calculations; grounding, ground-faults, and surge protection; calculations for system sizing, inverter selection, and electrical configuration; ground and roof mount details; and commissioning and performance analysis procedures.

 PV202 focuses significantly on the National Electrical Code, including interconnection calculations, grounding, workspace clearances, and disconnect and overcurrent protection sizing and considerations.